jfpatrick/pyqt-tutorial/docs/source/3-tools.rst

 Development Tools
 =================

+In this section we cover the most relevant development tools for PyQt Expert GUIs: **PyCharm** and **Qt Designer**.

 .. index:: PyCharm
 .. _pycharm:

 PyCharm
 =======

+PyCharm is the recommended IDE for developing Python applications.
+If you're new to it, you can find some tutorials below.

 The Acc-Py team offers also a shared PyCharm instance to ease the development on TN machines.
 Such instance is located under::